-HomeAway, AirBnb and other property portals and estate agencies have been busy informing their clients they will disclose all their tax details over to the Spanish Tax Office in 2019.
+HomeAway, AirBnb and other property portals and estate agencies have been busy informing their clients they will disclose all their tax details over to the Spanish Tax Office in 2019, retroactively as from the 1st of Jnauary 2018.
 Are you up to date with your Spanish taxes?
 Have you been declaring and paying tax in Spain on your rental income?
 We file taxes all over Spain.

 Blog post copyrighted © 2018 and 2019.
 Plagiarism will be criminally prosecuted.